zoro25/Popular-Site-Subdomains/README.md

 # Why?
 There are plenty of reasons why people sometimes want a list of subdomains for a website.
-Whether you're just curious what type of stuff the company are working on or you want to check for security vulnerabilities, a list of subdomains can really come in handy.
-Not so long back someone figured out that he could get in to [anybody's Facebook account](http://www.anandpraka.sh/2016/03/how-i-could-have-hacked-your-facebook.html) due the a vulnerability that was only there on their very old subdomains.
+Whether you're just curious what type of stuff a company is working on or you want to check for security vulnerabilities, a list of subdomains can really come in handy.
+Not so long back someone figured out that he could get in to [anybody's Facebook account](http://www.anandpraka.sh/2016/03/how-i-could-have-hacked-your-facebook.html) due the a vulnerability that was only exploitable on very old subdomains.

 ## Why the fork rather than update Jamie's Page.
 Well there are 2 reasons.